-When you have an eating disorder, taking care of your health needs often isn't one of your priorities.
-But proper self-care can help you feel better during and after treatment and help maintain your overall health.
+When you have an eating disorder, taking care of yourself can help you feel better during and after treatment and help maintain your overall health.

 Try to make these steps a part of your daily routine: